Oaks Groups

 Held & Healing: Processing Grief & Loss

-Tuesdays at 6:30pm-8pm starting January 2026.
+Tuesdays at 6:30pm-8pm January 20 - April 7.

-Hope Through Hardship: For Parents of Children with Disabilities (ongoing)
+Hope Through Hardship: For Parents of Children with Disabilities

-Thursdays 6:30pm-8pm - Ongoing and virtual
+Thursdays 6:30pm-8pm ongoing and virtual

 Oaks Group FAQs: